-- Conduct of laboratory analyses on the hazardous waste collected - Joint-preparation of transport manifest form

-- Processing, treatment, recycling or disposal within thirty (30) days from the time of hauling - Issuance of Certificate of Treatment/Recycle/Disposal after treatment of wastes
+- Conduct of laboratory analyses on the hazardous waste collected - Joint-preparation of transport manifest form - Processing, treatment, recycling or disposal within thirty (30) days from the time of hauling - Issuance of Certificate of Treatment/Recycle/Disposal after treatment of wastes

 In addition, the distillery and bottling facilities have continuously looked for ways to lessen or replace the use of hazardous materials in their operations.
-One initiative by DBI did not only eliminate the use of these chemicals, but also resulted in increased efficiency of its distillation and fermentation processes.
+As an example, one initiative by DBI in the past did not only eliminate the use of these chemicals, but also resulted in increased efficiency of its distillation and fermentation processes.